 Collectively, these glitches are estimated to cost etailers R11,95bn in lost sales.
-Coupled with a R20,4bn loss thanks to frequent cart abandonment, the report reveals that over R30bn is being left on the table, which is coincidentally the same R-value as the current e-commerce sector.
-This is because a staggering 96% of respondents said they would spend more online if etailers' CX was better.
+Coupled with a R20,4bn loss thanks to frequent cart abandonment, the report reveals that over R30bn is being left on the table, which is coincidentally the same R-value as the current ecommerce sector.
+This is because - according to the Report, which is based on the annual ovatoyou study among 2000 online South Africans and commissioned by Rogerwilco, CX Professional Julia Ahlfeldt and ovatoyou's Amanda Reekie - a staggering 96% of respondents said they would spend more online if etailers' CX was better.